Onewheel vs Electric Skateboard (Comparison)

 What do I mean exactly?

 When you shift your weight to one side, the Onewheel tire is rounder than skateboard wheels.
 As a result, it feels more wobbly, and you can’t carve as deep.
-This is one of the main reasons why I use my electric skateboard more than my Onewheel.
+This is one of the main reasons I use my electric skateboard more than my Onewheel.

 Sketchy Dismounts